mzou1223/support_engineer_homework/README.md

 ## How to Run This Application:

 **Javascript Portion:**
-Assuming that you have cloned this repository, please navigate to the project directory (support_engineer_homework) to begin.
+Assuming that you have cloned this repository, please navigate to the project directory `cd support_engineer_homework` to begin.
 1. `npm i` to install all the dependencies.
 2. `node functions.js` to run the CLI application.
 3. Follow the prompt and type in the choices you want to make.